-The jungle at Tambopata in Peru is one of the best preserved forest in the world, it’s also one of the places where you will see a widest variety of flora and fauna.
-In this article we will tell you everything you need to know about Peru Amazon tours and how to do it respecting the wild life and travelling in a responsible way.
+The jungle of Tambopata in Peru is one of the best-preserved forests in the world, it’s also one of the places where you will see the widest variety of flora and fauna.
+In this article, we will tell you everything you need to know about Peru Amazon tours and how to do it respecting the wildlife and traveling in a responsible way.
 Many efforts have been made in order to preserve this natural gem.
-The nearest city, Puerto Maldonado, is small and happily the pollution hasn’t been a trouble, so it’s our duty to keep it that way.
+The nearest city, Puerto Maldonado, is small; luckily, the pollution hasn’t been trouble, so it’s our duty to keep it that way.

 There are some native communities around the reserve, they belong to the Ese Eja ethnic group.
 They are divided between three different groups: Palma Real, Sonene and Infierno.
-The last one work with a private company offering different type of touristic services that allows the visitors to know in depth their culture, food, language, artistic representations and so on.
-If you want more information regarding this activities, contact us!
+The last one work with a private company offering a different type of touristic service that allows the visitors to know in-depth their culture, food, language, artistic representations and so on.
+If you want more information regarding these activities, contact us!

 Puerto Maldonado is not far from Cusco, so if you’re planning to visit Cusco, you can easily reach to the Peru amazon.
 You can either take a plane or a bus.